eileenmcnaughton/columbia_securepay/README.md

 even if there were an error later in the process.

 Once logged the data is processed into the civicrm_secure_pay table - these rows can be seen in Contributions/Secure Pay and are in a more readable format.
+However, it is important to understand this is a table of notifications - rather than payments.
+Most payments will have two rows - the notification that it has started processing (status = 'processing') and a completion or failure row.

 The table shows both the Order status (e.g was the credit card accepted) and the Processing status - has the row been processed into CiviCRM.
 In general the Processing Status will be 'Completed' and there will be a contribution ID in the contribution ID column - indicating it has been processed.
 As with accessing the System log - this table would normally only be checked